contentful/rich-text/CONTRIBUTING.md

 2. adds behavior to handle that type in `rich-text-html-renderer`.

-If changes in the latter are dependent upon changes in the former, you'll need to run `npm run build` to update the referenced vendored files in `rich-text-html-renderer`.
+If changes in the latter are dependent upon changes in the former, you'll need to run `yarn build` to update the referenced vendored files in `rich-text-html-renderer`.

-All necessary dependencies are installed under `node_modules` and any necessary tools can be accessed via npm scripts.
+All necessary dependencies are installed under `node_modules` and any necessary tools can be accessed via yarn scripts.
 There is no need to install anything globally.

 ### Creating commits

 We follow [Angular JS Commit Message Conventions](https://gist.github.com/stephenparish/9941e89d80e2bc58a153#allowed-type) to generate a changelog, enforced by [commitizen](http://commitizen.github.io/cz-cli/).
-You'll need to use `npm run commit` to create conventional commits.
+You'll need to use `yarn commit` to create conventional commits.

 ### Code style